jamesfalkner/sko-2019-workshop/README.md

 !IMAGE

+> If for some reason the Terminal becomes unresponsive, just close it with the "X" button in the Terminal tab, and open a new one using the `+` button to the right of the Terminal tabs.

 Within this terminal, we'll login with the same credentials you were given at the start of this lab.
 Login with the following command in the Terminal:

 ```sh